cy3486/OPO_control_scripts/SHG_motor_control/readmd.md

 This is equivalent to passing the wavelength returned by the spectrometer to the function The angle value calculated by the function is then passed to the motor

+## todo
+* add a limitation to the input wavelength
+* add a stop button
+* delete the old readme above, add some new introduction